bkommineni/CS686-GDELT-Event-Analysis/README.md

 As mentioned below, it seems that most of the source URLs lead to nowhere.
 If all our queries require the availability of that source, then it would be a good, but initially extremely time-consuming idea, to go through the list and remove all URLs that don't resolve to an actual article.

 To do that we need to decide where we actually want to remove those URLs from.
-We could either use a Spark filter, or change it directly in our data files, like so:
+We could either use a Spark filter (you can't drop rows from a data frame or an RDD because they are immutable, following a WORM access principle: write once read many), or change it directly in our data files, like so:

 ```python
 import gzip